-Visit the Dolphin website for a full list of accessible library services available in EasyReader worldwide.
+Visit the Dolphin website for a full list of the accessible library services available in EasyReader App worldwide.

 Accessibility can mean very different things for different people.
 A particular combination of colours or text font can make text instantly accessible for one person, but it could make the text even more difficult to view for another.